You don’t have to live in a fashion capital to hunt for sartorial treasures! The best online designer vintage shops

-From the dawn of time, man has been creating clothes – from loincloths, togas, and hemp dresses all the way to Victorian bustiers and 60’s mini-skirts.
+From the dawn of time, humans have been creating clothes – from loincloths, togas, and hemp dresses all the way to Victorian bustiers and 60’s mini-skirts.
 So you’d think there’d be enough clothing from the ages to dress everyone in the world a few times over, right?

 The fact is, there’s an awful lot of clothing out there.
-Why bother buying new when so much fabulous fashion already exists?
+So why bother buying new when so much fabulous fashion already exists?
 A growing number of shops are clueing in to the fact that loads of ladies want to sell their old stuff and buy others’ cast-offs, too – and as a result, there are more and more online designer vintage shops where you can pick up anything from an authentic concert tee to a pair of designer heels you could only dream of buying new.